Pooja, Sir

 Cast

-Asha Magrati (Pooja), Nikita Chandak (Mamata), Bijay Baral (Amar), Dayahang Rai (Madan Rai), Reecha Sharma (Sabita Koirala), Parmeshwor Kumar Jha (Pravin Yadav), Gaumaya Gurung (Rama), Chandra Dhoj Limbu (Pooja's Vater), Aarti Mandal (Saraswati), Pashupati Rai (Menuka), Ghanshyam Mishra, Niraj Shrestha
+Asha Magrati (Inspector Pooja Thapa), Nikita Chandak (Inspector Mamata Gupta), Bijay Baral (Sergeant Major Amar), Dayahang Rai (Captain Madan Rai), Reecha Sharma (Headmistress Sabita Koirala), Parmeshwor Kumar Jha (MP Pravin Yadav), Gaumaya Gurung (Rama, Pooja's partner), Chandra Dhoj Limbu (Pooja's father), Aarti Mandal (Saraswati), Pashupati Rai (Menuka), Ghanshyam Mishra (Ram), Niraj Shrestha (Sabita Koirala's brother)

 In cinemas